sf-wdi-19-20/WDI21staging/bootstrap/readme.md

 bower install jquery underscore bootstrap
 ```

-*Note: we can install muliple files at once by seperating their names with spaces, nifty!*
+*Note: we can install multiple files at once by separating their names with spaces, nifty!*

-You'll notice you now have a `bower_compents` directory, which inside you'll find a directy for jQuery, Underscore and Bootstrap.
+You'll notice you now have a `bower_compents` directory, which inside you'll find a directly for jQuery, Underscore and Bootstrap.

 Inside of each of these folders you'll see a bunch of files.
 Don't worry.
 The file with the name of the library is probably the main one.
 For example `/underscore/underscore.js` is the only file you'll use for Underscore.
 If it not readily apparent you may need to look inside a `dist` (for distribution) directory to find what you're looking for.